 Our client incurred $211,061.02 in medical expenses from his 4 days in the hospital.
 His treatment was extensive and certainly reasonable given his injuries.
 Medicare paid for his treatment and was paid back after the settlement.

-Our was not married at the time of his death but he left two adult twin children who were class 1 beneficiaries under Code § 8.01-53(A).
+Our client was not married at the time of his death but he left two adult twin children who were class 1 beneficiaries under Code § 8.01-53(A).

 In wrongful death cases, the children of the deceased are entitled to damages for “sorrow, mental anguish and solace which may include society, companionship, comfort, guidance, kindly offices and advice of the decedent; compensation for reasonably expected loss of (i) income of the decedent and (ii) services, protection, care and assistance provided by the decedent; expenses for the care, treatment and hospitalization of the decedent incident to the injury resulting in death; reasonable funeral expenses; and punitive damages may be recovered for willful or wanton conduct, or such recklessness as evinces a conscious disregard for the safety of others.”
 Code § 8.01-52.